 I am intrigued by the impact of morphological traits on ecological interactions and species divergence patterns.
-The widespread and diverse ant genus Polyrhachis is ideal for investigating these topics, with species boasting a broad range of morphological types, including some with highly developed spines.
-I will use this charismatic group to address patterns of trait evolution, including the impacts of “integration” on evolutionary rate and the ecological functions of spinescence.
+Ants, and especially the widespread and diverse ant genus Polyrhachis, are ideal for investigating these topics, with species boasting a broad range of morphological types, including some with highly developed spines.
+I will use this charismatic group to address patterns of trait evolution, including exploring associations between spines and both speciation rates and patterns of morphological trait divergence, as well as testing the ecological functions of spinescence.

 (Image: Alex Wild)

 Despite the prevalence of spines across a wide range of ants, the function of such spinescence (the number and length of spines) has rarely been rigorously tested.
 Spines are often simply assumed to serve as predator deterrence, but several other forces could potentially drive spine evolution, including intraspecific competition or even arial parasitoids.
 Furthermore, processes such as an ecological trade-offs may influence diversification and ecological interactions in this group.

 I am developing methods for testing the function of spines in Polyrhachis, including chamber experiments for intraspecific and predator-prey trials.
 In particular, I will use these methods to investigate the relative roles of competition and predation as selection forces potentially driving spine evolution.
 This work will be conducted at the Xishuangbanna Tropical Botanical Gardens in Yunnan, China, with assistance from local collaborators.

 (Previous work from senior thesis at University of Michigan)